 Evelyn nodded.
 “Ah well, let’s see.”
 She rose and flicked her wrist.
-Snakes of pure darkness formed around her arms, caught us by the ropes, and lifted us both into the air.
+Snakes of pure darkness formed from her palms, caught us by the ropes, and lifted us both into the air.
 We floated next to Evelyn as she walked outside.

 Evelyn walked back to me, ducking by my side.
 “If I were you, I would pray this works.”

 A red light flashed in the doorframe.
 In the form of crimson droplets, light flew out of the wailing Derek and into the portal.
-The light inside the frame swirled, bulged, but did not fill it.
+The light inside the frame swirled but did not fill the whole frame.
 The flow of droplets stopped.
 Derek’s screams died.

 Evelyn clicked her tongue.
 “Not enough.”
-She motioned with her hand, and the Amunite drone that was once Derek walked away to stand with the others.
-The father of two was gone, and all that was left was a corpse controlled by an Amunite.
+She motioned with her hand, and the demon drone that was once Derek walked away to stand with the others.
+The father of two was gone, and all that was left was a corpse controlled by a demon.